best data visualization tool

 13. JupyteR

-Users can share and create documents which have visualizations, live code, narrative text and equations with this web application.
+Using JupyteR, users can share and create documents that have visualizations, live code, narrative text, and equations with this web application.
 It is a good one for interactive computing and statistical modeling.
-It gives hassle free cleansing and transformation of data.
+It gives hassle-free cleansing and transformation of data.

 Benefits

-There are enough reasons to go after JupyteR to enjoy a number of benefits like the ones mentioned down below -
+There are enough reasons to go after JupyteR to enjoy many benefits like the ones mentioned down below -

-• Recognizes patterns, analyzes data and smooth memory retention.
+• Recognizes patterns, analyzes data, and smooths memory retention.

 • Interactive computing.